 Making a homeless application

 If you are threatened with homelessness within 56 days, you can make an application for assistance to the council under the Homelessness Reduction Act 2017.
 You may be threatened with homelessness if, for example, a perpetrator is soon to be released from custody.
-The council has a duty to assess your case and agree a personalised plan with you and provide assistance to try and prevent your homelessness.
+We have a duty to assess your case and agree a personalised plan with you and provide assistance to try and prevent your homelessness.
 This could be through the Sanctuary Scheme, for example.

 If you are actually homeless and cannot return home the council will help you find alternative accommodation or may offer you temporary accommodation if you have an apparent priority need.
 You may be in priority need if you are pregnant or have dependent children or you are considered to be vulnerable as a result of having to leave accommodation because of violence.
 You may be asked for supporting evidence, which could include details and dates of incidents.
 You will be advised in writing of the decision on your homeless application.
 Whatever you discuss with the Housing Options team will remain confidential.

 You may prefer to stay with friends or relatives while you think about what to do next.

 If you do leave your home take some essentials with you such as a change of clothes, toiletries and any medication you need to take regularly.
 Try to take important items such as your passport, bank and credit cards and mobile phone

 You can contact the housing options team by telephone or by completing the online self-referral form: